embedglobal/org-templates/PULL_REQUEST_TEMPLATE.md

-### 📦 Pull Request Template
+### 📦 Pull Request Template {Remove before submitting PR}

 **Summary**
-_A brief explanation of what this PR introduces or changes._
+_A brief explanation of what this PR introduces or changes._ {Remove before submitting PR}

-> Example:
+> Example: {Remove before submitting PR}
-> Adds payment flow to the checkout page using Stripe, allowing users to complete purchases via credit card.
+> Adds payment flow to the checkout page using Stripe, allowing users to complete purchases via credit card. {Remove before submitting PR}

 ---

 **Why is this change necessary?**
-_Explain the motivation, problem, or requirement driving this change._
+_Explain the motivation, problem, or requirement driving this change._ {Remove before submitting PR}

-> Example:
+> Example: {Remove before submitting PR}
-> To enable paid subscriptions and support monetization efforts.
+> To enable paid subscriptions and support monetization efforts. {Remove before submitting PR}

 ---

 **What was done?**
-_List the key changes introduced in this PR._
+_List the key changes introduced in this PR._ {Remove before submitting PR}

 - Integrated Stripe Elements on the frontend
 - Added `/payment` API endpoint to handle transactions